 Let's face it, the reign of the cookie is over.
-Apple and Google are cracking down on all behavioral targeting tactics and consumers are demanding greater agency when it comes to the private information online.
-So, what does this mean for marketers whose media strategies rely on third-party data?
+Google is cracking down on all behavioral targeting tactics in 2024 and consumers are demanding greater agency when it comes to the private information online.
+So, what does this mean for marketers whose media strategies have thus far, relied on third-party data?

 What is Contextual Advertising?

 In the simplest terms, contextual advertising is advertising on a web page based on the page's content—for example, a Samsung ad next to an article about the best Black Friday deals or an ad for Starbucks next to the best cappuccino recipe.
 Contextual targeting uses the information already present on the page to match a brand's ad to the content the user is consuming.

 Contextual targeting has been around for a long time.
 However, with the increasing advancement in contextual capabilities, coupled with the recent privacy revolution and the inevitable demise of cookies, it has had a profound resurgence in the ad tech industry.
 Contextual intelligence will continue to evolve and will become an every day part of strategy for many of the industry players in the future.